stevenferrer/nero/README.md

 # Nero

-A library for generating the repository layer code.
-Please see this [blog post](https://sf9v.github.io/posts/generating-the-repository-layer-in-go/) for more details.
+A library for generating the repository pattern.

 ## Installation